Description

 LESSON 1: ACCOUNTING AND FINANCE

-A large corporation is a team effort.
-All the players—the shareholders, lenders, directors, management, and employees—have a stake in the company’s success and all therefore need to monitor its progress.
-For this reason, the company prepares regular financial accounts and arranges for an independent firm of auditors to certify that these accounts present a “true and fair view.”
-Until the mid-nineteenth century, most businesses were owner-managed and seldom required outside capital beyond personal loans to the proprietor.
 When businesses were small and there were few outside stakeholders in the firm, accounting could be less formal.
 But with the industrial revolution and the creation of large railroad and canal companies, the shareholders and bankers demanded information that would help them gauge a firm’s financial strength.
 That was when the accounting profession began to come of age.

 LESSON 2: NPV & INVESTMENT CRITERIA